Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Summary and outlook

 For future work, it is important to extend dilatonic holographic approaches to simultaneously include fully backreacted effects from conserved baryon, electric, and strangeness charges.
 Such an endeavor would enable the implementation of strangeness neutrality, which is relevant for applications in heavy-ion collisions.
 In order to pursue this task within a consistent implementation of QCD flavor symmetry in the holographic setup, the EMD class of holographic models should be substituted by a more general class of (fully backreacted) Einstein-Yang-Mills-Dilaton (EYMD) models.

-Still within the class of holographic EMD models, the more complicated anisotropic EMD setups at finite temperature and magnetic field remain largely unexplored.
-Most of its phase diagram has yet to be investigated.
-Additionally, a Bayesian analysis would be another important next step to understand properties at large $B$ fields (as in the case of the Bayesian analysis currently under development for the isotropic setup at finite baryon density).
+Still within the class of holographic EMD models, the more complicated magnetic EMD setups at finite temperature and magnetic field remain largely unexplored.
+Most of its phase diagram has yet to be investigated and holographic renormalization still needs to be implemented, which will allow for the calculation of several physical observables not addressed in the present review.
+Additionally, a Bayesian analysis would be another important next step to understand properties at large $B$ fields (as in the case of the Bayesian analysis implemented for the isotropic setup at finite baryon density in Ref. \cite{Hippert:2023bel}).

 Other important developments to be pursued in the future include the consideration of rotation effects for the strongly coupled dual plasma by taking into account more general ansatze for the bulk fields allowing for rotating and charged asymptotically AdS black holes.
 Also numerical simulations of far-from-equilibrium holographic dynamics \cite{Chesler:2013lia} should be further pursed, such as the consideration of holographic Bjorken flow and holographic collisions of shockwaves in the context of the phenomenologically realistic EMD models reviewed in this manuscript.